HenryPenton/telegram-moviebot/README.md

 If you supplied a Youtube API key in the first stage, you should also get trailers in the message.

+**Setting movies**

-_the selection mentioned in the following setmovie commands will be wiped if the bot is ever restarted_
+_The selection mentioned in the following setmovie commands will be wiped if the bot is ever restarted_
 ## setmovie

 Running /setmovie _movieName_ will add _movieName_ to the movie selection.

 Running /setmovie _movieName%%otherMovieName_ will add _movieName_ and _otherMovieName_ to the selection.
 You can separate as many movies as you wish with %% - only those which have successful calls to the omdb will be added to the selection.

 ## setmovieyear